MuKnIO/avoum-cardano-feasibility-study/study.md

 sophistication, and this has shown itself to be a problem in practice.

-The Account-View-On-UTXO-Model (AVOUM) approach solves this by providing a way to support "malleable" transactions, which can be submitted to a miner, who is then able to update the transaction in order to solve conflicts with intervening transactions, rather than having to reject the original transaction outright, thus easing the burden on participants to deal with contention, while still
+The Account-View-On-UTXO-Model (AVOUM) approach solves this by providing a way to support "malleable" transactions, which can be submitted to a node, who is then able to update the transaction in order to solve conflicts with intervening transactions, rather than having to reject the original transaction outright, thus easing the burden on participants to deal with contention, while still